 Maybe your site loads, but it’s full of bugs — links that don’t work, images that are broken, text that doesn’t line up properly.
 Not only are these frustrating for users, but they’re also another sign that you don’t care or don’t pay attention to details.
 You don’t want people walking away with either of these ideas about your business.

-Some business owners attempt piecemeal solutions for these problems and while they can work, if your website is of a certain age, it usually just makes sense to do a complete redesign.
+Some business owners attempt piecemeal solutions for these problems and while they can work, if your website is of a certain age, it usually just makes sense to do a complete overhaul.
 A website can only be patched up and bandaged so much before it breaks—kind of like in the old cartoons where they stick gum in the holes of a dam to stop the water from going through.